Partial Hospitalization (PHP) Addiction Treatment

 Is PHP Considered Inpatient?

-A partial hospitalization program (PHP) is a type of outpatient addiction treatment program where a person requires medical care and attention in a structured facility for around 20 hours a week, generally 4-6 hours a day, five days a week.
+A partial hospitalization program (PHP) is a specialized type of outpatient addiction treatment designed for individuals who need a higher level of medical care and therapeutic support without the necessity of 24/7 supervision.
+Typically, these programs involve a structured schedule where participants engage in treatment for approximately 20 hours each week.
+This is usually organized into sessions spanning 4 to 6 hours each day, five days a week.

 What Is the PHP Level of Care?